- Stop trying to use monetary policy for your ideological whims Joakim Book, Adam Smith Institute

 We can also point to some more substantive reasons for why history matters to the present:

 - Discontinuities: by studying longer time period, in many different settings, we get more used to – and more comfortable with – the fact that institutions, routines, traditions and technologies that we take for granted may change.
-And does change.
+And do change.
 Sometimes slowly, sometimes frequently.

 - Selection: in combination with emphasizing history to understand the path dependence of development, delving down into economic history ought to strengthen our appreciation for chance and randomness.
 The history we observed was but one outcome of many that could have happened.
 The point is neatly captured in an obscure article of one of last year’s Nobel Prize laureates, Paul Romer: “the world as we know it is the result of a long string of chance outcomes.”
 Appropriately limiting this appreciation for randomness is Matt Ridley’s rejection of the Great Man Theory: a lot of historical innovations seems to have been inevitable (When Edison invented light bulbs, he had some two dozen rivals doing so independently).

 - Check On Hubris: history gives us ample examples of similar events to what we’re experiencing or contemplating in the present.
 As my Glasgow and Oxford professor Catherine Schenk once remarked in a conference I organized: “if this policy didn’t work in the past, what makes you think it’ll work this time?”